divvy-sri/sanas-assignment/README.md

 ##

-My implementation is tested on ubuntu 20, with python version 3.10.12, and g++ compiler version 11.4.0.
+My implementation is tested on ubuntu 22.04.4 LTS with python version 3.10.12, and g++ compiler version 11.4.0.

 I would create a virtual environment to run this assignment.
 Install virtualenv.